-The registration rights granted under the registration rights agreement will terminate in the event of a share sale, as defined in our Articles of Association.
+The registration rights granted under the registration rights agreement will terminate on the earliest of a share sale, as defined in our Articles of Association.

-Key provisions of our post-IPO articles of association
+Key provisions of our Post-IPO articles of association

-Our Articles were approved by our shareholders on March 15, 2021 and will be adopted upon the completion of this offering.
+Our Articles were approved by our shareholders on and will be adopted immediately prior to the completion of the offering.
 A summary of certain key provisions of our Articles is set out below.
 The summary below is not a complete copy of the terms of our Articles.
 For further information, please refer to the full version of our Articles filed as an exhibit to the registration statement of which this prospectus forms a part.